paradigmxyz/reth/etc/README.md

 To run Reth, Grafana or Prometheus with Docker Compose, refer to the [docker docs](/book/installation/docker.md#using-docker-compose).

-Thank you for providing that context.
-I understand now that this text is already part of a subsection.
-I'll revise it to fit better within that structure while still improving clarity and readability.

 ### Grafana

 #### Adding a new metric to Grafana

-To set up a new metric in the Reth Grafana dashboard:
+To set up a new metric Reth and its Grafana dashboard:

 1. Add the metric to the codebase following the [metrics section](../docs/design/metrics.md#creating-metrics) documentation.